joshkunz/tumblr2rss/README.md

 Which will start the server running on <http://127.0.0.1:8080>.
 You can customize the server's host and port with the `--host` and `--port` flags.

+## Distributing

+As of writing, the easiest way to distribute tumblr2rss is by using Bazel's `--build_python_zip`.
+Run:

+    bazel build --build_python_zip tumblr2rss

+Which should build a zip file like `bazel-bin/tumblr2rss/tumblr2rss.zip`.
+This zip file can be run like a normal python file:

+    python bazel-bin/tumblr2rss/tumblr2rss.zip --help

+It can even be copied to another machine and run there, as long as it has a compatible version of Python.

 [bazel]: https://bazel.build/